 The label for Texas SuperFruit Select (30 stick packs) lists the following “Organic SuperFruit Flavoring.”

 - Acacia gum (organic)

 - Stevia extract (organic)

 The TexasSuperFood.com website gives this address for the company: 2387 Midway Road Carrollton, Texas 75006.
-Searching online for this address shows a building called “Nuplexa Wellness Center.”
 So, the company really is based in Texas – that's good!

 Companies often have alternative names so this is not a major concern.

-The product website states that Texas Superfood has a 30 day money back guarantee for those not satisfied.
-People just have to return the unused portion for a full refund, minus shipping/handling.
-It is important to remember that the 30 day guarantee, begins the day the product is ordered – not when it arrives at your home.
+The product website states that Texas Superfood has a 30-day money-back guarantee.
+You can return the unused portion for a full refund, minus shipping/handling.
+The 30-day guarantee starts the day the product is ordered – not when it arrives at your home.

 For more information on returns call the company at 844-553-7374.

 18 Contact Texas SuperFood

 - The contact number listed on the website is 888-363-6888.